Why 11 ships full of criminals were sent to colonize Australia

 It was decided that to get rid of the huge number of prisoners, they would simply send them overseas.

-A system of transportation was put into place in 1717.
+A system of transportation had already been put into place in 1717.
 The British government decided that transportation would be a more humane alternative to execution.

 They believed that sending people to distant colonies would give them a second chance at life.

-This involved sending people to penal colonies in America or Australia.
+This involved sending people to penal colonies in America and later, Australia.

 The British government believed that they had the right to claim any land that was uninhabited.